If you are at immediate

 If you are not satisfied with the way your complaint was handled you can contact:

-We welcome your complaints, comments and suggestions as they help us improve our services.
+DHHS welcome your complaints, comments and suggestions as they help DHHS improve our services.

 Complaints can be verbal or in writing.

-If you have any problems telling us what happened or why you are dissatisfied let us know so that we can assist you with making your complaint.
+If you have any problems telling the department what happened or why you are dissatisfied let the department know so that they can assist you with making your complaint.

 You may request someone else to lodge a complaint on your behalf.
 You should give them written permission to do this.